-No. 2 seed Arizona took down top-seeded UCLA 61-59 on Saturday at T-Mobile Arena to win its second straight Pac-12 Tournament championship.
-The Wildcats are 9-0 in Las Vegas underneath head coach Tommy Lloyd — 10-0 total going again to 2020.
-Lloyd is the one coach in Pac-12 historical past to have a 6-0 document within the convention event.
+No. 2 seed Arizona took down top-seeded UCLA 61-59 on Saturday night time at T-Mobile Arena to win its second straight Pac-12 Tournament championship.
+The Wildcats are 9-0 in Las Vegas underneath Tommy Lloyd — 10-0 general going again to 2020.
+Lloyd is the one coach in Pac-12 historical past to have a 6-0 report within the convention match.

-Arizona has additionally prolonged its conference-best Pac-12 Tournament championship complete to seven, and the Wildcats did it by avenging earlier losses to UCLA, Arizona State and Stanford; a revenge tour, if you’ll.
+Arizona additionally prolonged its conference-best Pac-12 Tournament championship whole to seven, and the Wildcats did it by avenging earlier losses to UCLA, Arizona State and Stanford — a revenge tour, if you’ll.

-As the Wildcats shift their consideration to the NCAA Tournament, listed below are 5 takeaways from their championship weekend in Sin City:
+As the Wildcats shift their consideration to the NCAA Tournament, listed here are 5 takeaways from their championship weekend in Sin City:

 People are additionally studying…

-“I dunked the ball and felt so much pain in my hand,” Ballo advised the Star in Arizona’s locker room on Saturday.
+“I dunked the ball and felt so much pain in my hand,” Ballo instructed the Star in Arizona’s locker room late Saturday.

-Ballo, the Pac-12 Most Improved Player, has been enjoying with pink tape on his proper hand for a thumb damage he suffered in early February.
-Ballo performed in opposition to UCLA on Saturday with black tape on his hand.
-Ballo advised the Star on Saturday he plans on enjoying within the NCAA Tournament.
+Ballo, the Pac-12 Most Improved Player, has been enjoying with pink tape on his proper hand for a thumb harm he suffered in early February.
+Ballo performed in opposition to UCLA on Saturday with black tape on his left hand.
+Ballo instructed the Star he plans to play within the NCAA Tournament.

-“I’m good,” he mentioned.
+“I’m good,” he stated.
 “Just a collision, but I’ll be fine for next week.”

-In a since-deleted tweet, Ballo posted a screenshot of an X-ray that confirmed an damage on the base of the ring finger on his left hand, with the caption, “Broke a hand against ASU yesterday and got a ring for it tonight.”
+In a since-deleted tweet, Ballo posted a screenshot of an X-ray that confirmed an harm on the base of the ring finger on his left hand, with the caption: “Broke a hand against ASU yesterday and got a ring for it tonight.”